-Dental Bridge in Duncan SC
+Dental Bridge in Duncan, SC

 Dental bridges serve as a dental restoration technique to replace missing teeth.
 It uses an artificial tooth and crowns on the teeth next to the space created by the missing tooth.
 The artificial tooth can be attached permanently, or it can be a removable bridge.